Class: Sketchup::Material

 Overview

 You can pass any object that can be used as a material to a method that requires a material.
-Objects include actual materials, color, and classes that can be converted to a color.
+Objects include actual Material, Color, and classes that can be converted to a color.

 Examples: